I have a tattoo on my arm. It is a feather. It is maroon and looks like henna. I got it on my brother, Cormac’s, 17th birthday.

-(I also wanted to cover up a crappy dandelion I got tattooed 2 years ago when all the wrong people made me want to do all the wrong things for all the wrong reasons.)
+But most importantly.
+I wanted to cover up a crappy dandelion I got tattooed 2 years ago when all the wrong people made me want to do all the wrong things for all the wrong reasons.

-So basically I love feathers.
-I used to collect them.
-I stuck them in my hair.
-I made Red Indian headdresses with them.
-(Refer here).
-The last gift I gave Wils was a long beautiful quill.
+The last gift I gave Wilson was a long beautiful quill.
 Which is really a fancy word for feather.